OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 see also presentations by Tim Wickberg in the Slurm_publications_ page.
 Pay attention to these statements:

-* You may upgrade at most by 3 major versions, see the Upgrades_ page:
+* You may upgrade at most by 2 (3 from 24.11) major versions, see the Upgrades_ page:

-  * Slurm daemons will support RPCs and state files from the **two previous major releases** (e.g. a version 23.11.x SlurmDBD will support slurmctld daemons and commands with a version of 23.11.x, 23.02.x or 22.05.x).

 * In other words, when changing the version to a higher release number (e.g from 22.05.x to 23.02.x) always upgrade the slurmdbd_ daemon first.
 * Be mindful of your configured ``SlurmdTimeout`` and ``SlurmctldTimeout`` values.
 * The recommended upgrade order is that versions may be mixed as follows::